kodesh87/deflate-algorithm/README.md

-# deflate-compression-algorith
-an Implementation of Deflate compression algorithm using Java Programming Language.
+# Implementation of Deflate Compression Algorithm deflate-compression-algorithm

+> I built this implementation for the purposes of my thesis in 2010

+## Technology
+1. Java
+2. Java Swing